-- Child/ren includes everyone under the age of 18 years old. - All staff refers to all those staff working for or on behalf of the school, full time or part time, permanent or temporary, in either a paid or voluntary capacity. - Parent refers to birth parents and other adults in a parenting role, for example step parents, foster carers, and adoptive parents, any other person(s) who have legal parental responsibility for a child. - Governing Body refers to all forms of governance within a multi academy trust, academy, independent or maintained school. - Safeguarding and promoting the welfare of children is defined in KCSIE 2023 as: protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes. - Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm. - Children in Need refers to a child who is unlikely to achieve or maintain a reasonable level of health and development, or whose health and development is likely to be significantly or further impaired, without the provision of services, or a child who is disabled.
-Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+- Child/ren includes everyone under the age of 18 years old. - All staff refers to all those staff working for or on behalf of the school, full time or part time, permanent or temporary, in either a paid or voluntary capacity. - Parent refers to birth parents and other adults in a parenting role, for example step parents, foster carers, and adoptive parents, any other person(s) who have legal parental responsibility for a child. - Governance refers to all forms of governance within a multi academy trust, academy, independent or maintained school. - Safeguarding and promoting the welfare of children is defined in KCSIE 2024 as: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes